M-Nitsche/BeeWatch/README.md

 # Deployment
 (Christin Scheib)
 The Jetson Nano is a small powerful device optimized for IoT applications.
 It comes  with a Quad-core ARM Cortex-A57 MPCore processor, NVIDIA Maxwell architecture with 128 NVIDIA CUDA cores and 4GB RAM.
 The Jetson Nano does not come with the Linux architecture already setup, instead it is the first step to write the Image file to the SD Card to boot and setup the system.
 After a successful setup we also added an ssh connection in order to control the device from a laptop.

 ## <a name='Deploymentprocess'></a>Deployment process
+(Christin Scheib)
 Having setup the Jetson Nano it was not yet ready for directly detecting bees as we have not deployed the model.
 For our case three possible deployment options were:(1) docker containers, (2) virtual environments, (3) traditional deployment.

-(1) Docker
 Docker has several advantages and has become quite popular in the last couple of years.
 Maintaining multiple applications is a quite complex process.
 They are written in different languages and use different frameworks and architectures which makes them difficult to update or to move around.
 Docker simplifies that by using containers.
 A container bundles application code with related configuration files, libraries and dependencies.
 By doing that it can run uniformly and consistently on any infrastructure.
 Furthermore, it gives developers the freedom to innovate with their choice of tools, application stacks, and deployment environments for each project.
 Another big advantage of docker containers is that they are portable, so that software can be built locally and then deployed and ran everywhere.
 Having great benefits also Docker has its downsides.
 For example, they are consuming much of the host system resources.
 It will not make applications faster and in the worst case make them slower.
 Furthermore, the persistent data storage in Docker is more complicated and graphical applications do not work well.
 Since it is still a new technology the documentation is falling behind and backward compatibility is not guaranteed when updating Docker containers.
 Despite the benefits of Docker it should not be used to containerize every single application.
 Docker offers the most advantages to microservices, where an application constitutes of many loosely coupled components.
 Based on the advantages and disadvantages of Docker containers we decided against using it in this course, since we are deploying a single model on which is not consisting of microservices.
 Furthermore, we are using an edge device with limited system resources and the inference time of our model is of the essence.
 (https://www.freecodecamp.org/news/7-cases-when-not-to-use-docker/)
 (https://www.infoworld.com/article/3310941/why-you-should-use-docker-and-containers.html)

-(2) Virtual environment
 Virtual environments are a well-known tool for developing code in Python.
 As previously mentioned every project requires different dependencies.
 When working with packages in Python, the respecting site packages (third-party libraries) are all stored and retrieved in the same directory.
 If now two packages need the different versions of the same site-package Python is not able to differentiate between versions in the site-package directory.
-In order to solve this problem virtual environments are used which creates an isolated environment for python projects.
-It is considered good practice to create a new virtual environment for every python project as there is no limit to the number of environments.
-As virtual environments are a lightweight tool to isolate the dependencies of different projects from each other we decided to deploy our model using venv.
+In order to solve this problem virtual environments are used which create an isolated environment for python projects.
+It is considered good practice to create a new virtual environment for every Python project as there is no limit to the number of environments.
+As virtual environments are a lightweight tool to isolate the dependencies of different projects from each other we first decided to deploy our model using venv.
 A module for creating multiple virtual environments where each has its own Python binary and can have its own independent set of installed Python packages in its respecting site directories.

 https://www.geeksforgeeks.org/python-virtual-environment/